khokanuzzman/pdf_render_maintained/example/README.md

-# pdf_render_example
+# pdf_render_maintained_example

-Demonstrates how to use the pdf_render plugin.
+Demonstrates how to use the pdf_render_maintained plugin.

+This example is part of the maintained fork of the original pdf_render package by espresso3389.

 ## Getting Started